Arsen-Robotics/bigfootbot/bigfootbot_teleop/README.md

 7. Disconnect the PS3 Controller from your PC's USB port.

-8. To connect already paired PS3 Controller by Bluetooth, simly press the "PS" button
+8. To connect (already paired) PS3 Controller via Bluetooth, simly press the "PS" button

 ## Pairing and connecting